 Pushkar, an MBA and a seasoned media expert and trainer has also served as a media and communication consultant for various UN agencies and international organizations.
 He has a deep interest in theatre and is a well-recognized figure in the field of acting and direction.
 He has bagged a number of awards as the best actor and best director.

-Riju Shrestha, born in Kirtipur, Nepal, has a Master’s degree in Social Work with a major in Mental Health and Psychosocial counselling.
+Riju Shrestha, born in Kirtipur, Nepal, has a master’s degree in Social Work with a major in Mental Health and Psychosocial counselling.
 She believes that children and young people should be able to consume the internet in a way that benefits them.
-She is committed to being the Secretary at ChildSafenet.
+She is highly committed as the Secretary at ChildSafenet.
 She uses her experience and familiarity of the digital domain to play her part in making the internet a safer place for children and young people.
 She also heads Red Circle Creative Solutions, a digital marketing agency as the CEO and specializes in content creation.

 Ristha Shrestha, the youngest member of ChildSafeNet Executive Committee, is a resident of Lalitpur, Nepal.
-She has a Bachelor’s degree in Social Work and Rural Development and has been working as a social worker with different NGOs in Nepal.
+She has a bachelor’s degree in Social Work and Rural Development and has been working as a social worker with different NGOs in Nepal.
 Ristha is a freelancing graphic designer, she has good knowledge and experience in managing social media for organizations.
-She is serving as the President of the Leo Club of Manigal Global, Lalitpur.
+She had served as the President of the Leo Club of Manigal Global, Lalitpur.

 At the World Bank, she is a Senior Social Protection Specialist and she leads on World Bank projects which help Nepal’s government to provide more efficient social protection services such as the social security allowances and in helping the government address the youth jobs agenda.
 She also works in Bhutan and India.

-Ladina (Joshi) Maskay, born in Kathmandu, Nepal, has a Bachelor’s degree in Management from Tribhuvan University, Nepal.
+Ladina (Joshi) Maskay, born in Kathmandu, Nepal, has a bachelor’s degree in Management from Tribhuvan University, Nepal.
 She has 26 years of experience in administration and management and has worked with national and international organizations in Nepal.
-She often dedicates her time to being a volunteer in social work.
-Currently, she is actively engaged with ChildSafeNet as an executive member.
+She often dedicates her time as a social worker.
+She is actively engaged with ChildSafeNet as an executive member.